rse/slideshow/README.md

   Expected to be supported (but not tested by the author) through `connector-win-ppt2010`, which uses Windows Scripting Host (WST)'s JScript engine and the Component Object Model (COM) of PowerPoint.

+- **SUPPORTED**: Microsoft PowerPoint 2016 under Mac OS X:<br/>
+  Fully supported through `connector-osx-ppt2011`, which uses AppleScript engine and the application Dictionary of the PowerPoint:mac variant.

 - **SUPPORTED**: Microsoft PowerPoint 2011 under Mac OS X:<br/>
   Fully supported through `connector-osx-ppt2011`, which uses AppleScript